-A small group health plan is a health plan offered to employer groups of no more than 50 and includes employer groups of one (BG-1s).
+A small group health plan is a health plan offered to employer groups of no more than 50 and includes business groups of one (BG-1s).
 Small group insurance is the most heavily regulated market in the state.
 Small group plans have mandated benefits: they must be guaranteed renewable and premium rating can only be based on smoking status, industrial classification, age, family size and geographic region.
-Table 4 below shows the number of companies and the average premiums earned from the 2012 Colorado Health Cost Survey.
+Table 4 below shows the number of companies, the average premiums earned per covered life by month and annually reported from the 2013 Colorado Health Cost Survey.